I spent 3 weeks of quarantine trying to learn something new. Here’s what happened

 It’s also just kind of comforting, during the chaos of this pandemic, to see such control and competence on display.

 Ramsay knows exactly what he’s doing, does it effortlessly, and explains his invisible effort, so I might emulate it.
-Apparently, I’d been craving the aura of perfectly executed expertise in these chaotic recent weeks, which I only realized as I placed my full stock of trust in Ramsay when gearing up to make his first big dish (poached eggs and mushrooms on brioche).
+Apparently, I’d been craving the aura of perfectly executed expertise in these traumatic recent weeks, which I only realized as I placed my full stock of trust in Ramsay when gearing up to make his first big dish (poached eggs and mushrooms on brioche).

 After getting my feet wet with the cooking MasterClass (but before poaching those eggs), I moved over to Teachable.
-Since my days had become shapeless under quarantine—each one running into the next, all work and not-work done in the same space—a class on habit forming caught my eye.
+Since my days had become shapeless under quarantine—each one running into the next, all work and not-work done in the same space—a class on forming habits caught my eye.

-Perhaps developing some better habits in this weird time could help knock me out of my doldrums.
+Perhaps reshaping my routine in this weird time could knock me out of my doldrums.

 The Design Your Habits course is taught by confident-looking Tiago Forte of Forte Labs.
 Ordinarily, I steer clear of impossibly named self-improvement gurus, but at this point, I’m ready to try anything.

-The Teachable platform situates a video lesson across two-thirds of the screen, with a column running down the lefthand side that lists and checks off the lessons in each course as you move along.
-(A progress bar at the top of the column helpfully shows the percentage of completion, which is satisfying in the same way that Kindle lets you know how much of the new Samantha Irby you have left to go.)
+The Teachable platform sets a video lesson across two-thirds of the screen, with a column running down the lefthand side that lists and checks off each lessons in the course as you move along.
+(A progress bar at the top of the column helpfully shows the percentage of completion, which is satisfying in the same way of Kindle letting you know how much of the new Samantha Irby is left.)

 How can I become 1% better every day?